 Maura Norden joined Greenleaf from the law firm Sidley Austin LLP in January 2015, following nearly a decade advising leading medical device and drug companies and investors on a broad range of FDA regulatory matters.

 Maura uses her comprehensive and in-depth understanding of the FDA’s statutory jurisdiction, regulatory requirements, and regulatory processes to provide strategic advice to FDA-regulated companies throughout the product lifecycle, from development to FDA premarket review and postmarket regulation.
-Maura advises a broad range of clients, including early-stage companies, large, multinational industry leaders, trade associations, and public health organizations.
+Maura advises a broad range of clients, including early-stage companies, large, multinational industry leaders, trade associations, and public health groups.

 More specifically, Maura’s experience includes advising:

-Trade associations and other public-health-focused organizations developing positions on various FDA policies, reports, proposed rules, and guidance documents.
+- Trade associations and other public-health-focused organizations developing positions on various FDA policies, reports, proposed rules, and guidance documents;

 Maura received her J.D., with honors, from the George Washington University Law School where she was an associate of The George Washington International Law Review.
 She received her B.A. from the University of Virginia where she was a Jefferson Scholar.